KIT-IAI/ePowCoRe/documentation/source/setup.rst

 3. Extension Pack for Restructured Text (lextudio)
 4. Mypy (Matan Gover)
 5. Pylint (Microsoft)
+6. autoDocstring - Python Docstring Generator (Nils Werner)

 Matlab
 ------
 Install the current Matlab version and the Simulink, Simscape and Simscape Electrical add-ons.
 The integration is provided by a pip package, no further configuration should be required.
+However, the package is not included in the default installation as not all users have the required Matlab license.

+Use :code:`pip install .[simscape]` to install the pinned version of the matlabengine package.
+If this version does not match your installed version of Matlab, use :code:`pip install matlabengine==<version>` to install the appropriate version.

 .. note::
-  Matlabengine is the pip package that provides the integration with Matlab.
+  matlabengine is the pip package that provides the integration with Matlab.
   Each version of matlabengine typically supports one specific version of MATLAB and requires one of the versions of Python current at release of the package.
   Please check compatibility at `PyPI <https://pypi.org/project/matlabengine/#history>`_ before upgrading.

-  We pinned matlabengine to **9.13.9** to support Matlab R2022b and Python 3.11.4.
+  matlabengine is pinned to **9.13.9** to support Matlab R2022b and Python 3.11.4.

 RSCAD FX / pyapi_rts
 --------------------